Buddhist devotion: History

 In early Buddhism, it was a common practice to recollect the qualities of the Buddha, known as buddhānussati.
 In the period of the arising of Mahāyāna Buddhism, there was a growing sense of loss in Buddhist communities with regard to the passing away of the Buddha, and a growing desire to be able to meet him again.
 These developments led to the arising of faith-based forms of Buddhism such as Pure Land Buddhism, in which the practice of buddhānussati involved celestial Buddhas such as the Amitābha Buddha.
 Devotional practices became commonplace, as new techniques were developed to recollect the qualities and magnificence of the celestial Buddhas, such as visualization and chants.

-In Buddhist devotion the Triple Gem, that is the Buddha, his teaching (Sanskrit: Dharma, Dhamma), and his community (Sanskrit: Saṃgha, Saṇgha) are mostly honored.
-However, this does not mean that deities have no role in Buddhist devotion: they do, but are usually put on a subordinate level with the Buddha at the top of the spiritual hierarchy.
-In some Buddhist societies, the devotional life has significantly been influenced by pre-Buddhist devotion to deities and spirits.
+Scholars have identified Buddhaghosa, who played a major role in shaping the Pali canon, as steering the tradition away from bhakti and image use in favor of meditation.
+However, by the 7th century, devotional practices were standardized in at least one institution: Nalanda.

 In modern times, Buddhist devotion has changed in many ways.
 Traditional days of observance can no longer be maintained in the same way due to the introduction of a seven-day workweek, and chants and other practices have been abridged or standardized to adapt to modern society.
 Goods offered in devotion have been commercialized.
 Nevertheless, devotional practices still continue to exist and evolve.
 Today, most Buddhists use ritual in pursuit of their spiritual aspirations.